 Balanced Distribution of Data

 Whenever buckets are redistributed between the nodes, NCache ensures that the buckets are redistributed in such a way that the size of data each partition receives is almost the same.
 Each partition shares the stats of the buckets it owns, at a configurable interval, with other partitions in the cluster.
 This helps in generating a balanced distribution map when needed, which is fair in terms of the data each partition gets.
-The balancing is basically based on the size of data instead of the number of items.
-This balancing is usually ensured at the time of bucket redistribution as a result of node leave or join.
+The balancing is based on the size of the data instead of the number of items.
+This balancing is usually ensured at the time of bucket redistribution as a result of a node leaving or joining.